 If you want to feel what a car is doing through the steering wheel, throttle pedal and through the seat of your pants, the Mazda CX-30 is exactly the type of small crossover you're looking for.
 Its taller stature means it loses some of the agility provided by the lower Mazda3, but the primary control efforts and feedback are just as exceptional.
 When it comes to providing an engaging driving experience, no SUV comes remotely close in the CX-30's price range.
 There's even a case to be made that it provides more driving fun than a BMW X2.

-Of course, the CX-30 can't match a BMW's engine, and we do admit that offering the CX-5's turbocharged engine upgrade would make the CX-30 even better.
-Still, the engine it has is more powerful than most competitors, boasts terrific throttle response and is paired with one of the smartest transmissions around.
+The newly available turbo engine certainly makes that case stronger this year considering the 2.5 Turbo has virtually the same horsepower and far more torque than the base X2.
+Perhaps more important, however, it blows away similarly priced competitors and gives the CX-30 the sort of oomph its sophisticated chassis was begging for.
+That said, the base engine is still a peach.
+It's more powerful than most competitors, boasts terrific throttle response and is paired with one of the smartest transmissions around.
 It always knows exactly which of its six gears to select at any given time, and when Sport mode is selected, it quickly downshifts when braking into a corner like the sport-tuned transmissions of luxury brands do.
 It also doesn't clumsily hang onto revs when accelerating thereafter.
 As a bonus, the Premium trim adds paddle shifters then let you have some extra fun if you're so inclined.

 What more can I read about the Mazda CX-30?